 If you want a timeless American classic, Ray Bradbury’s well-known and popular novel can be one of your top choices.
 Not only is it loved by readers, but it has influenced both culture and genre over the years.

-Halloween comes a week too soon, courtesy of a carnival who enters sometime after midnight, at dark.
+Halloween comes a week too soon, courtesy of a carnival that enters town sometime after midnight.
 Follow the experience of two young friends who encounter all the spooky adventures:

 Noted as an unparalleled literary masterpiece, Ray Bradbury wrote a timeless classic that readers will go to year after year.